Git Logo

 All in all your Git Branching workflow should resemble this flow: gitworkflow

-2. Creating a local clone of your upstream fork
+2. Create a local clone of your upstream fork

 Summary